 - Invasion of privacy of customers in restrooms

 - False imprisonment and slander from accusations of shoplifting and prostitution

 - Crane accidents

 - Westrup v.
 Hardy & Harper – Defense verdict for a paving contractor in a slip and fall accident in a school parking lot which occurred shortly after the contractor had resurfaced the asphalt in the lot.

 - Ng v.
-Various Defendants – Successfully secured a dismissal on behalf of a hotel in personal injury product liability action where plaintiff alleged exposure to bath products.
+Various Defendants – Successfully secured the dismissal of a premises client (hotel) in a personal injury product liability action venued in San Francisco County Superior Court wherein plaintiff alleged exposure to bath products.

 - Various Plaintiffs v.
-Regional Grocery Store Chain – Oversee and manage numerous litigation matters for a regional grocery store chain, resulting in the favorable resolution of multiple slip and fall and Americans with Disabilities Act (ADA) claims.
+Regional Grocery Store Chain – Managed numerous litigation matters for a regional grocery store chain, resulting in the favorable resolution of multiple slip and fall cases and claims brought under the Americans with Disabilities Act (ADA).

 - Cox v.
 City of San Diego – Successfully represented the City of San Diego in a case where the plaintiff fell down the stairs at the San Diego Museum of Art, a 100-year old building with no handrails and an optical illusion camouflaging the stairs.
 We settled for a fraction of the demand.